saxap/clean-wp-template/README.md

-You may buy me some bear if you like it =)
+You may buy me some beer if you like it =)

 PayPal: saxap@bk.ru